 Bernard Vere specializes in art from the late-nineteenth to mid-twentieth century.
 His work explores the connection between technological advances and the rise of the metropolis in modernist art, particularly in its implications for the individual subject.
 Learn more...

 Read MoreField study is a hallmark of the Master’s programs, taking graduate students around the globe to explore established and emerging markets during key events and with an itinerary ranging from art fairs to visits to artist studios and private collections.
-Next year’s field study destination for Fine and Decorative Art Students is Italy.
-The travel week will cover exhibitions and events in Turin and Venice, including the Venice Biennale, and private collections.
+Previous field study destinations for Historic Art and Design students have included Italy.
+The travel week covered exhibitions and events in Turin and Venice, including the Venice Biennale, and private collections.

 The Master’s degree is awarded for 30 taught credits across semesters one and two, as well as the completion of a 6-credit thesis or capstone project over the course of the third semester.

-The MA in Fine and Decorative Art and Design culminates in a capstone project which can take the form of a traditional, long-form academic thesis, or a more flexible Master’s Project.
+The MA in Historic Art and Design culminates in a capstone project which can take the form of a traditional, long-form academic thesis, or a more flexible Master’s Project.
 Students may also elect to extend their studies an additional semester and either transfer to the Institute’s campus in London or return to New York and pursue core courses in either Art Business or Contemporary Art.

 Semester 1: 15 credits